 Tim is based in our Bath office, but divides his time between our Bath and London offices.
 Tim is recognised by Legal 500 as one of the two leading individuals advising charities in the South West and by Chambers & Partners as a leading individual advising charities nationally.

 Tim is a member of the Executive Committee of the Charity Law Association and the current Chair of the CLA’s standing committee on model constitutional documents.
-Tim is a former Trustee of the Bath Volunteer Centre and a member of the Parochial Church Council of Bath Abbey (including sitting on its finance committee).
+Tim was formerly a Trustee of the Bath Volunteer Centre and has recently finished two terms as a member of the Parochial Church Council of Bath Abbey where he remains a member of the finance committee.

 Tim is an ADR Group accredited mediator.